 Keegan Bradley wins Travelers Championship, breaks tournament record by 1 shot

-"This is for all the kids who grew up in New England and had to endure the winters and watch other people play golf," said Bradley, who was born in Vermont and also lived in Massachusetts.
-"I am just so proud to win this tournament."
+"I can't even describe what that felt like," Bradley said.
+"I dreamt my whole life of playing in Fenway Park, Gillette Stadium, and to feel pretty close to what that would feel like.
+I had a bunch of people say they never heard the 18th hole sound like that."

-Bradley had only made one bogey for the week before dropping three shots in his final six holes as the nerves seemed to get to him at the PGA Tour even he said he most wanted to win.
-This was his sixth tour victory and second this season; he won the Zozo Championship in Japan in October.
+Bradley had only made one bogey for the week before dropping three shots in his final six holes as the nerves seemed to get to him.
+This was the first PGA Tour event he attended, and the one he said he most wanted to win, other than the majors.
+This was his second victory this season; he won the Zozo Championship in Japan in October.

 Bradley birdied the par-4 12th hole to move for 5 under for the day and take a six-shot lead.
 But he sliced his tee shot into the water on the next hole, leading to bogey.
 He also bogeyed the 14th and 16th holes.